-Of the 32 sites included in the City's Site Inventory, 16 are vacant and 16 are on sites with current agricultural uses.
-Of the 16 nonvacant sites, 13 sites are currently zoned for residential and three sites are proposed for rezone from light industrial to medium-density residential.
-The City anticipates development of the 13 nonvacant sites zoned for residential to accommodate medium low- and medium high-density residential uses.
+Of the 32 sites included in the City's Site Inventory, 16 are vacant and 16 are on sites with currently operational agricultural uses (nonvacant sites).
+Of the 16 nonvacant sites, 13 sites are currently zoned for residential use and three sites are proposed for rezone from light industrial to medium-density residential.
+Since these sites are not currently zoned for agricultural use, the sites are not subject to the Williamson Act.
+The City anticipates development of the 13 nonvacant sites zoned for residential use to accommodate medium low- and medium high-density residential uses.
 The City does not consider existing uses on these sites to impede housing development as these sites are all residentially zoned (R-1-6, R-1-7.5, and R-1-10) which permit single-family residences by-right.
 The three sites that are currently zoned light industrial also currently have agricultural uses.
-The City will implement Housing Plan Program 2 to complete the rezoning of the three industrial zoned sites to residential use (RM-2) by the end of 2024 to ensure that they are available for the development of housing.
+The City will implement Housing Plan Program 2 to complete the rezoning of the three industrial zoned sites to residential use (RM-2) to ensure that they are available for the development of housing.
 Further discussion on rezone sites is provided in Section A4.6.6.